 – Willing guests who you have spoken to and agreed their participation before the meeting

-– You may want to save an experienced speaker to the end to round up on a positive note.
+– You may want to save an experienced speaker to the end to do a mini speech and round up on a positive note.

 Introduce the speaker by name* and describe the assignment (10 – 15 secs)